-- We do not recognize ROU assets and lease liabilities for short-term leases and instead record them in a manner similar to operating leases under legacy lease accounting guidelines.
-A short term lease is one with a maximum lease term of 12 months or less and does not include a purchase option the lessee is reasonably certain to exercise. - We did not reassess whether any expired or existing contracts as of January 1, 2019 contained leases or the lease classification for any such existing or expired leases. - The impact of adopting ASC 842 was prospective beginning January 1, 2019.
-We did not recast prior periods presented in our consolidated financial statements to reflect the new lease accounting guidance. - We combine lease and nonlease components relating to our office and warehouse leases, as applicable.
+We do not recognize ROU assets and lease liabilities for short-term leases, which are leases with a maximum term of 12 months or less and do not include a purchase option that the lessee is reasonably certain to exercise, and instead recognize lease payments on a straight-line basis.
+In addition, we combine lease and non-lease components relating to our office and warehouse leases, as applicable.